joerivanveen/each-domain-a-page/each-domain-a-page/readme.txt

 Some SEO plugins let you specify another 'canonical' for a page.
 This may be a good option for you to use.

-Alternatively, you can check the 'canonicals' option of each-domain-a-page.
+Alternatively, you can check the 'use_canonical' option of each-domain-a-page.
 It will attempt to return the domain for the landing page / post everywhere within WordPress.
 This has the added benefit that users will be sent to that domain when they click on the link for your landing page.

 Please note that *you need to visit* each (child) page using your preferred domain for the canonical to be activated.

+Since 1.6.0, upon request, you can redirect automatically to the canonical domain ('force_redirect' option).
+However, this does not work with some page-builders.
+If your page-builder does not want to load the page for editing, please uncheck this option.

 = Locales? =